mbykov/cholok/Readme.md

 console.log(result)
 ````

-where cumulative shoult be true or false
+where cumulative should be true or false

 Ex: